The Museum of HP Calculators

 This is the same order that you would have solved the expression by hand and the calculator will show the result of each subexpression which helps you catch errors.
 After a little more practice, RPN will become second nature and you may never want to use an algebraic calculator again.

-You can view the stack or change its order by pressing the R to roll the stack contents.
-The example below shows an example of a roll down:
+You can view the stack or change its order by pressing the R↓ to roll the stack contents.
+The example below shows an example of roll downs:

 Besides the registers above, most HP calculators have a LAST X register which preserves the number that was in X before the last numeric operation.
 Press the LAST X key to place a copy of the previous contents of X into the X register.
 You can use LAST X as a constant register or to recover from mistakes.